U-matic: Development

 The first generation of U-matic VCRs are large devices, approximately 30 in wide, 24 in deep, and 12 in high, requiring special shelving, and had mechanical controls limited to Record, Play, Rewind, Fast-Forward, Stop and Pause (with muted video on early models).
 Later models sported improvements such as chassis sized for EIA 19-inch rack mounting, with sliding rack rails for compressed storage in broadcast environments, solenoid control mechanics, jog-shuttle knob, remote controls, Vertical Interval Time Code (VITC), longitudinal time code, internal cuts-only editing controls, "Slo-Mo" slow-motion playback, and Dolby audio noise reduction.

 U-matic was named after the shape of the tape path when it was threaded around the helical-scan video head drum, which resembles the letter U. Betamax uses a similar type of "B-load" as well.
 Recording time is limited to one hour.
 It initially had a resolution of 240 lines.
-Signals are recorded onto the tape using Frequency modulation (FM modulation).
+Signals are recorded onto the tape using frequency modulation.

 U-matic tape moves at 3.75 inches per second, and has a tape writing speed of 8.54 meters per second for PAL or 10.26 for NTSC.
 This means that the heads on the drums of U-matic VCRs move across the tape at one of those speeds.
-The drum has two heads, both of which are used for recording video.
+The drum has two heads, each head records one complete field of interlaced video.
 The drum spins at 1500 rpm for PAL or 1800 rpm for NTSC.

 Some of the standards that define the format, are: